 I’ve found that many executives resist branding because it feels like boasting.
 Here’s what I tell them:

 “Don’t be afraid to convey a feel for your personality.
 Think of personal branding as educating people about what kind of person you are, how you operate, and how you add value.

 Strike a chord, make a vivid connection, and set your self above your job-hunting competitors.
 Build brand messaging that differentiates your unique set of qualifications and value promise.

-3. Show Them the Money in “Career Success Stories”
+3. Show Them the Money in Your “Career Success Stories”

 Drive home your promise of value with tangible evidence of how you contributed to companies in the past.

 This kind of innovative action with monetized results reassures hiring decision makers about this candidate.
-They’ll see that the investment in hiring this candidate will most likely pay off.
+They’ll see that the investment in hiring him will most likely pay off.